54 Nude Honeys: History

 54 Nude Honeys were formed in 1992 by the Japanese bass guitarist Vivi and the guitarist Kotome.
-They rehearsed and wrote punk-orientated rock songs before completing the line-up out with the vocalist Yuri.
+They rehearsed and wrote punk-oriented rock songs before completing the line-up with the vocalist Yuri.
 The name 54 Nude Honeys came from a deck of playing cards popular with American forces in World War II, which had images of nude women on the fronts.
 For its first three years, the band played shows around Japan before attracting interest from the Japanese independent record label Lion Records, who released the band's first single Happy Honey Pretty Go on September 10, 1995.

 After the first single gained success on the independent music scene in Japan, the Epic Sony subsidiary label dohb Discs released the band's first mini-album, Crazy Honey Bunny, on October 1, 1995.
 In 1996, the mini-album Q-Tee Spy was released as well as the single "Ai No Vulgar/Pretty Vacant", the B-side of which was a Sex Pistols' track from their 1977 first album, Never Mind the Bollocks, Here's the Sex Pistols.
 The single was released as a promotional tool in the lead up to their first full-length album, Go Go Cabaret.
 One more mini-album, Animal Girl, was released in 1997 with Lion Records before the band's second full-length album Drop the Gun the following year.
 Drop the Gun had some underground success for the band in Europe and especially the UK once in the hand of Raison D"Etre London collective and Mademoiselle records A&R's Yvan Serrano Fontova aka DJ Healer Selecta (Dustaphonics), where they were signed to Mademoiselle records after being dropped from their Epic Sony/dohb Discs deal.
 For the Drop the Gun album, the band recruited a second guitarist, Fumi.
 Three promotional singles wrer released from the album, "One-Eyed Bat", "Man to Sun" and the double A-side "Hot Generation"/"I’m A Rubber Man".
 "Man to Sun" did not appear on Drop the Gun and was later released on Snake & Queen.